jonbhanson/flutter_native_splash/README.md

 You can now keep the splash screen up while your app initializes!
 No need for a secondary splash screen anymore.
 Just use the `preserve` and `remove` methods together to remove the splash screen after your initialization is complete.
 See [details below](https://pub.dev/packages/flutter_native_splash#3-set-up-app-initialization-optional).

-Method `removeAfter` has been deprecated, `remove` method should be used insead.

 # Usage

 Would you prefer a video tutorial instead?
 Check out <a href="https://www.youtube.com/watch?v=dB0dOnc2k10">Johannes Milke's tutorial</a>.